th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 **Notes:**

-> 1. At the moment the method returns a tree by id and duplicates the get_tree_by_id method.
+> 1. At the moment the method returns a tree by id.

 ---